 Not the Mouthy Kid

-; generally perfectly polite except for their questions, and completely oblivious to the fact they could be considered rude.
+; generally perfectly polite except for their questions, and completely oblivious to the fact they could be considered rude or insensitive.

 Often features as The Watson

 a Justified Trope

 , since the child doesn't actually know what is being Infodumped

 on them — that's why they're asking the question.
 But perfectly capable of being just a characterization trope.
 Also frequently the source of the Armor-Piercing Question

 — not so much because of insight as being Too Dumb to Fool